ajtowns/taproot-review/week-5.md

 Adaptor signatures are well worth reading about -- they allow a signature to be conditionally valid upon revealing the discrete log of a point.
 This allows for "preimage" reveals (the basis for lightning's hash-timelock-contracts), or revealing a private key, or even revealing a secondary signature.
 Jonas Nick's ["scriptless scripts" repo](https://github.com/ElementsProject/scriptless-scripts/blob/master/md/) has some write ups of techniques likes this, and there's more resources, mostly focussed on lightning network use cases, at the end of the [multi-hop locks](https://github.com/ElementsProject/scriptless-scripts/blob/master/md/multi-hop-locks.md) document in particular.
 [Discreet log contracts](https://adiabat.github.io/dlc.pdf) are an interesting variation that you also might find worth looking into.

+## Week 4 Results

+Of the 160 or so people who signed up to the review, we've only had 22 responses to the "[knowledge check](https://forms.gle/rsezDoj2fChBj7u76)" poll; not sure if that just means the poll was boring, or if we've had an 88% attrition rate, or it's just badly timed with Thanksgiving and the like.
+Anyway, it's still open for filling out if you like!
+And if it has been attrition, that presumably makes those of you still reading along the best of the best!

+The [week 4 Q&A](http://www.erisian.com.au/meetbot/taproot-bip-review/2019/taproot-bip-review.2019-11-26-19.01.log.html) happened as usual, with some discussion of the digest details.

+If you've been following the bitcoin-dev list, Russell O'Connor has started a discussion on [replacing codesep_pos with the CHECKSIG position](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2019-November/017495.html) that's pretty relevant to last week's topic!

+## Miscellaneous

+The IRC channel for the Q&A sessions is ##taproot-bip-review on the Freenode IRC network.
+If you've got questions through the week, feel free to ask there -- if someone is around and available they might be able to answer.
+As well as the [meeting logs](http://www.erisian.com.au/meetbot/taproot-bip-review/2019/) there are ongoing [channel logs](http://www.erisian.com.au/taproot-bip-review/) as well, in case you want to see what's been going on there while you've been absent.
+There's only one scheduled Q&A session this week: Tue 1900 UTC (America/Europe/Africa), but feel free to ask questions at any time during the week.

+ * Tue  3 Dec 11:00 -0800 Los Angeles
+ * Tue  3 Dec 14:00 -0500 New York
+ * Tue  3 Dec 19:00 +0000 UTC / London
+ * Tue  3 Dec 20:00 +0100 Paris
+ * Wed  4 Dec 00:30 +0530 Calcutta
+ * Wed  4 Dec 04:00 +0900 Tokyo
+ * Wed  4 Dec 06:00 +1100 Sydney

+There's also the dedicated [slack instance](https://bitcoin-review.slack.com/) if you prefer that method of communicating.